Haiti Travel Health Advice

-A yellow fever vaccination certificate is required for those arriving from an infected country in Africa or the Americas, and hepatitis A and B, typhoid, polio and MMR (measles, mumps, rubella) update vaccinations are recommended.
+A yellow fever vaccination certificate is required for those arriving from an infected country in Africa or the Americas, and hepatitis A and B, typhoid, polio, and MMR (measles, mumps, rubella) vaccinations are recommended.
 Anybody planning to spend a lot of time outdoors, and at possible risk of animal bites, should consider a rabies vaccination.

 Visitors should only drink boiled or bottled water and avoid ice in drinks.
 It is recommended that street food is avoided but if you do buy from street vendors try to only eat hot food and avoid fruit and vegetables unless washed by yourself.